Local District Past Residents

 Reinforced concrete side and rear walls were constructed to protect the working and occupied parts of the site from any explosion.
 They also help to direct the blast out through the front wooden doors.

 Sacrificial wooden blast doors were provided on the creek side of the building.
-Should an explosion occur within the building, the pressure wave from the blast would make these door fail and the blast would be directed towards the vacant paddock and the Kororoit Creek.
+Should an explosion occur within the building, the pressure wave from the blast would make these doors fail and the blast would be directed towards the vacant paddock and the Kororoit Creek.

 Initially the Brimbank Council granted a part demolition permit of the mill but after a strong community campaign this decision was reversed.